Southern State Community College is accredited by the Higher Learning Commission (HLC)

 For more information on accreditation contact:

-You might be asking, "What is accrediation affirmation anyway and what does it mean to me?"
+You might be asking, "What is accreditation affirmation anyway and what does it mean to me?"
 Well, the first part is easy.
-Accreditation affirmtaion is an institutional process designed to demonstrate that our college is engaging in assumed practices and fulfilling obligations of affiliation that affirm our credibility.
-In short, accreditation is our quality seal of approval and promise to the world that we are a real deal college.
+Accreditation affirmation is an institutional process designed to demonstrate that our college is engaging in assumed practices and fulfilling obligations of affiliation that affirm our credibility.
+In short, accreditation is our quality seal of approval and promise to the world that we are a real deal college

 Institutional credibility is the aspect of accreditation common among all stakeholders.
 The extent to which various stakeholders play a role in accreditation, however, is different.
 You may not think so but we believe everyone plays a role in accreditation.
 Explore the ways you might engage in Southern State’s accreditation reaffirmation and get involved for the long haul.